dedis/cosi/README.md

 cd $( dirname $( which cosi ) )
 ```

-## Collectively signing messages with the CoSi client
+## Collectively Signing Messages with the CoSi Client

 In order to sign messages collectively, you first need to define the set of
 cosigners that will participate.
 To do this, you need to prepare a *group definition*